-To begin making kimchi pancakes, you'll need to mix all of the ingredients together and let them sit for about 10 minutes to allow them to blend in.
+To begin making kimchi pancakes, mix all of the ingredients together and let them sit for about 10 minutes to allow them to blend in.
 Next, you'll check the consistency of the mixture before cooking.
 Note that the batter should be a little bit runnier than American pancake batter so that the pa jun cooks quickly and evenly.

 Heat a sauté pan over medium heat and coat it with a thin layer of oil.

 Pour batter to fill the pan in a thin layer (about one-third of your batter should fill a regular sauté pan).